What Is Non-Small Cell Lung Cancer?

 Can non-small cell lung cancer spread?

 Yes.
 NSCLC can spread quickly throughout the body without treatment.
-It often spreads to the bones, brain, or liver, according to ASCO.
+It often spreads to the bones, brain, or liver, according to the ASCO.